HK-Zhang/RiceCereal/README.md

-# RiceCereal Unused CSS Classes Plugin
+# RiceCereal CSS Refactor Tool

-Highlights the unused css classes of css/scss/sass files by scaning js files in the same folder.
+1. Highlights the unused css classes of css/scss/sass files by scaning js files in the same folder.
+2. TODO

 ## How to use